seutje/chocolatedude/README.md

 - `!shuffle` – shuffle upcoming songs.
 - `!remove <position>` – remove a song by its number in the queue.
 - `!ask <prompt>` – get a response from a local Ollama API.
 Attach images to include them with the prompt.
+- `!chat <prompt>` – converse with the gemma3:12b-it-qat model via `/api/chat`.
+Previous prompts and responses are kept so the model has context.
+Attach images to include them with the prompt.
 - `!think <prompt>` – get a thoughtful response from the qwen3:14b model.
 - `!image <prompt>` – generate an image using the API at `DIFFUSION_URL`.
 - `!help` – display a list of available commands.